-The Barnes name also cropped up at an early time in Essex – at Writtle near Chelmsford and Thoby and also at Barking.
+The Barnes name also cropped up at an early time in Essex – at Writtle near Chelmsford, at Thoby, and also at Barking.
 William Barnes of Thoby prospered at the time of the dissolution of the monasteries in the 1530’s.
 He held land from Henry VIII in the royal forest of Tillingham on the Essex coast.

-America.
-The earliest Barnes in America were called Thomas Barnes, whether he were Thomas of Hartford, Thomas of New Haven, or Thomas of Hingham, Massachusetts.
+New England.
+The early Barnes here were called Thomas Barnes, whether he were Thomas of Hartford, Thomas of New Haven, or Thomas of Hingham, Massachusetts.
 Thomas of New Haven who came as a boy has left probably the largest number of Barnes descendants in America.

-Meanwhile three Barnes brothers were in Long Island by the late 1640’s.
-Joshua Barnes is seen as one of the founders of Southampton, Long Island.
-From another line came Richard Barnes, one of the East Greenwich, Connecticut.
+Meanwhile three Barnes brothers, led by Joshua Barnes, were in Long Island by the late 1640’s.
+From another Barnes line came Richard Barnes to East Greenwich, Connecticut.

-Abraham Barnes from Surrey came to America around 1700 and settled in St. Mary’s county, Maryland.
+Abraham Barnes from Surrey came around 1700 and settled in St. Mary’s county.
 It was said that he brought with him a portrait of Colonel John Barnes of the British army who was probably an ancestor.
 His descendants became prominent in Maryland society.
 The Barnes home in Leonardtown, now styled Tudor Hall, was completed in 1745.

 Canada.
 J.B.
 Barnes, according to family lore, came to Newfoundland from Waterford in Ireland in the 1760’s.
 J.B.
 Barnes and Company became prominent shipbuilders in St. John’s.
 His grandson Richard was active in local politics in the 1840’s, but died at a young age.
 William Morris Barnes was a sea captain who later wrote an autobiography entitled When Ships Were Ships.